Home Spark

 • when we used local[*] in the java program, we basically used the local cluster manager. this is why we never had to build a jar and submit it to a spark cluster. * probably means spark will decide how many threads to use, but we can specify a number as well. a single jvm is used in this case. this is a useful alternative when testing out things in local. both the driver and executors are inside one jvm

-• apart from local, the real cluster managers supported by spark include yarn, mesos and kubernetes
+• apart from local, the real cluster managers supported by spark include yarn, mesos and kubernetes. this means everything except local requires a real spark cluster

 • now, there are two deployment modes for running spark in an actual cluster -

-• client mode - the driver will be run on the client side. the client itself will spawn executors in the spark cluster. this is what happens when we use interactive clients like spark-shell. so, the driver dies automatically when the interactive shell is closed
+• client mode - the driver will be run on the client side. the client itself will spawn executors in the spark cluster. this is what happens when we use interactive clients like spark-shell, databricks notebooks, etc. so, the driver dies automatically when for e.g. the interactive shell is closed

 • cluster mode - both the driver and the executors will run on the cluster. this is what happens when we submit built jars to a spark cluster